lcomstive/Yonai/README.md

 Currently the only way to implement the engine in your own application is to build from source.
 This can be done by cloning or adding [the repository](https://github.com/lcomstive/AquaEngine) as a submodule.

-> Submodules are used!
+> When cloning remember to get submodules.
-> When cloning
+> On the command line this can be done using the `--recurse-submodules` flag.

 [CMake](https://cmake.org/) is used for cross-platform project generation.